CrescentonC/mlscript/icfp24-artifact-response/response.md

 for those data constructor calls and pattern-matching expressions that are deforested.
 Above the `------------------`, these information is shown as the consumer (case expression) that a producer flows into; and below that it shows the producers that a case expression consumes.
-We could have pretty print it to show that the fusion strategy of the expression `[Some 123]` is
+To make it clearer, for example, we could have pretty printed it to show that the fusion strategy of the expression `[Some 123]` is
-$$\{Some \langle v \mapsto Int \rangle \to v + 1; None \langle \rangle \to 0 \}$$ to make it clearer how case expressions correspond to fusion strategies.
+$$\{Some \langle v \mapsto Int \rangle \to v + 1; None \langle \rangle \to 0 \}$$ to further show how the implementation corresponds to the fusion strategies presented in the paper.

 At the end of the expressions, `: <number>` shows the unique id that Lumberhack assigns to each expression.
 The numbers in the superscripts are part of the name of identifiers.
-We also could have made it clearer in the README what those numbers mean.
+We also could have made these numbers less noisy in the pretty printing and clarify them in README.

-We will improve both the implementation such that the pretty print corresponds closer to the fusion strategies presented in the paper, and the README file such that this part of the output
+We will improve both the implementation such that the pretty printing corresponds closer to the fusion strategies presented in the paper, and the README file such that this part of the output is further clarified.

 > #### Nitpicks